LuigimonSoft/SQLUnitTest/README.md

 - `DependencyInjection` – registration extensions

 The library targets **.NET Standard 2.0** so it can be used from .NET Framework and .NET Core applications.

+### Test Case Model

+The base `TestCase` model contains common BDD fields:

+- `Description` – description of the feature or scenario
+- `Contextualizados` – additional context information
+- `Mock` – preconditions used to seed data
+- `Should` – nested expectations